 Pitigliano: Charming Tuff Stone Town in Tuscany!

-The picturesque little town of Pitigliano is probably one of the most charming highlights of Tuscany.
-Situated on a high tuff rock, it towers majestically over the narrow, green valleys of the Maremma.
-Here the extremely picturesque townscape with its brown-red stone houses built close together up to the rock face, which together with the enchanting landscape form a true postcard backdrop.
+The picturesque town of Pitigliano in Italy is one of the absolute highlights of Tuscany.
+Perched on a high tuff rock, it towers majestically over the narrow green valleys of the Maremma.
+A special feature is the extremely picturesque townscape with brown-red stone houses built close to the rock face, which together with the enchanting landscape form a true postcard backdrop.
 A tour of the old town will also reveal a wealth of historic buildings and romantic squares.
 The main attractions in Pitigliano are the medieval stone streets, the small museums and the Jewish quarter.
 But also in the surrounding area, thanks to the rich heritage of the Etruscans, there are many exciting things to discover!

-In this travel guide we give you all the essential tips and information on Pitigliano in Italy.
-We also show you beautiful pictures, the best things to do and where you will find fantastic accommodations.
+In this travel guide we will give you all the important tips and information about Pitigliano in Italy.
+We also show you beautiful pictures, the most amazing things to do and excursions, exclusive insider tips and where to stay in Pitigliano.